Vanilla-OS/apx/README.md

 ## Help

 ```
-Apx is a package manager with support for multiple sources allowing you to install packages in a managed container.
+Apx is a package manager with support for multiple sources,
+allowing you to install packages in a managed container.

 Usage:
   apx [command]

-Available Commands:
+Managed Container Commands
   autoremove  Remove all unused packages automatically
   clean       Clean the apx package manager cache
-  completion  Generate the autocompletion script for the specified shell
-  enter       Enter in the container shell
+  enter       Enter a shell in the managed container
   export      Export/Recreate a program's desktop entry from a managed container
-  help        Help about any command
-  init        Initialize the managed container
+  init        Initialize a managed container
-  install     Install packages inside a managed container
+  install     Install packages inside a managed container.
   list        List installed packages.
   purge       Purge packages inside a managed container
   remove      Remove packages inside a managed container.